| 1995 |

 | 2018 |

-PAR-3 controls endothelial planar cell polarity under laminar flow by acting as a gatekeeper of GSK3β activity; flow-induced spatial distribution of PAR-3/aPKCλ and aPKCλ/GSK3β complexes controls local GSK3β activity and regulates flow-dependent polarity axis, while this spatial information is not required for flow-induced anti-inflammatory responses. |
+PAR-3 acts as an essential gatekeeper of GSK3β activity in response to laminar blood flow in endothelial cells; flow-induced spatial distribution of PAR-3/aPKCλ and aPKCλ/GSK3β complexes controls local GSK3β activity and regulates endothelial planar polarity.
+PAR-3/aPKCλ spatial information is required for flow-dependent polarity but not for flow-induced anti-inflammatory response. |

 EMBO reports |